thomascountoures/cs-go-stat-finder/README.md

 # CSGO Trackify by Thomas Countoures
 A small web app built with AngularJS, Express, Node.js and previously, MongoDB.
 Type a user name or steam ID into the search bar to get user statistics.
-I will continue add more to this app.
+I will continue to add more to this app over time.

 # Instructions (Updated) - November 25, 2015